Where PTX Prep Fits in the Audio Post Production Workflow

 What is PTX session prep?

-PTX session prep is the work required to reorganize an existing Pro Tools (.ptx) session before it is ready for real audio post production work.
+PTX session prep is the work required to reorganize an existing Pro Tools (.ptx) session before it is ready for audio post production work.
 This includes renaming tracks, sorting content into correct folders, checking and correcting routing, resolving stereo and mono inconsistencies, and aligning the session structure with the receiving facility's template.

 How long does PTX session prep typically take?

-Based on customer discovery with dialogue editors, assistants, and re-recording mixers, PTX prep typically takes one to three hours per session.
+Based on customer discovery with dialogue editors, assistants, and re-recording mixers, PTX prep typically takes one to three hours per session, and can approach half a day on complex projects.

 How is PTX prep different from AAF prep?